 What detracts from the horror is how laughable things become.
 The cliches come so thick and fast that it’s like Scream never happened.
 Gone is all of the intelligence of the first film, replaced by naivety and annoying behaviour: Karla finds herself on top of a glass roof and tries to stand up.
 The glass on one panel begins to crack so what does she do?
 She simply brings her other foot on to the same pane of glass, doubling the weight on the already splintering surface.

 Add to this, there’s a sort of weird narration in the dialogue.
 Karla (again) goes to a door and sees it’s chained.
 She’s alone so why say aloud “damn, it’s locked”?
 Then Will appears, scaring the girls, steps into the light and utters a line of dialogue.
 Then Julie says; “it’s just Will.”
 FFS.
 Shouldn’t this be consigned to the commentary track?

 So The Fisherman, now with a hook in place of the hand he lost at the end of the first film, is not only psychic but can teleport to precise locations around the hotel locus using his prior knowledge.
-When someone finds themselves alone, they tend to pause and listen for something (what they expect to hear is a question that’ll die with them) and the killer simply opens the nearest door and creeps up for the kill.
+When someone finds themselves alone, they tend to pause and listen for something (what they expect to hear is a question that’ll die with them) and the killer simply opens the nearest door over their shoulder and creeps up for the kill.

-A half-decent twist is revealed at the end (though someone told me what it was before I saw it) and Ray and Julie are reunited to take on Willis, who advises a gun-toting Ray: “Think about is boooooy, you’re no killer – that’s my job.”
+A half-decent twist is revealed at the end (though someone told me what it was before I saw it) and Ray and Julie are reunited to take on Willis, who advises a gun-toting Ray: “Think about is boy, you’re no killer – that’s my job.”
 Jesus wept.